 Teachers and other school staff professionals need flexibility to use everyday assessment of their students’ work to guide their pacing and instruction without the monumental loss of time for tests and testing administration.
-Time and resources spent on testing and test preparation are better used to develop critical thinking and problem-solving skills.
+Time and resources spent on testing and test preparation are better used to develop students’ critical thinking and problem-solving skills.

-On top of all that, these standardized tests do very little, if anything, to actually help improve student performance.
+Standardized tests do very little, if anything, to actually help improve student performance.
 Because the test results are not available for months after the test is taken, they cannot be used to guide instruction or provide timely feedback to students.

 In order for that to happen, there must be a significant reduction in size and scope of high-stakes standardized testing.
 And when such tests do occur, the results must be provided in a quick yet thorough manner so the tests can be used to guide instruction.